Little River Railroad (Tennessee)

-The Little River Railroad and Lumber Company Museum in Townsend, Tennessee.
-The red machine on the left is a logging skidder, used to load logs onto flat cars.
-A 70-ton Shay engine, used to pull a typical logging railroad, is in the back in the center.
-A railroad flatcar, which carried the logs, is on the right.
+Shay #2147 aka Dorothy with a restored pump car parked on display outside of the Little River Railroad and Lumber Co Museum on Sept 30th 2024.
+A 70-ton Shay, 2147 was used both for pulling log cars and passenger cars during its run with the Railroad during the 1930s.

-The Little River Railroad is a historic class III railroad that operated between Maryville and Elkmont, Tennessee, from 1901 to 1939.
+The Little River Railroad is a historic class III railroad that operated officially between Walland, Tennessee and to the confluence of the Little River and the West Prong of the Little River at a location known today as the Townsend Wye.

 History

-The Little River Railroad ("the LRR") was established as a subsidiary of the Little River Lumber Company on November 21, 1901.
+The Little River Railroad ("the LRR") was established as a subsidiary of the Little River Lumber Company ("the LC") on November 21, 1901.
 Colonel W. B. Townsend was the owner of both entities.
-The LRR was primarily a logging railroad.
+The LRR was primarily a logging railroad but also conducted passenger service starting in 1908.
 The Little River Lumber Company owned over 76000 acre of prime forest land in Blount and Sevier counties.
 By the time Little River Lumber Company completed operations in 1939, it had harvested 2 e9board feet of lumber from the Little River watershed.

-The LRR typically would build a line into an area, complete the logging, then remove the line.
-In all, the LRR built 150 mi of track, none of which remains.
+The LC typically would build a line into an area, complete the logging, then remove the line.
+In all, the LC built 150 mi of track, none of which remains.
 The LRR operated several forms of equipment during its lifetime.
 The primary logging locomotive was the Shay.
 The LRR also utilized the 4-6-2 Pacific and the first 2-4-4-2 Mallet articulated.
 In addition, the LRR owned a rail bus, and Townsend utilized a rail car.

 In 1925, Townsend agreed to deed all of the holdings of the Little River Lumber Company to the Great Smoky Mountains National Park for $273,557, or $3.58 per acre.
 This purchase represented a milestone in the eventual creation of the park.
 The purchase permitted the Little River Lumber Company to continue logging within the park boundaries until 1938.
 In 1939 the LRR ended operations.
-Today, the Little River Lumber Co & Railroad Museum in Townsend, Tennessee, preserves the history of the LRR.
+Today, the Little River Lumber Co & Railroad Museum in Townsend, Tennessee, preserves the history of the Lumber Company and the Railroad.